stenzek/duckstation/dep/rcheevos/README.md

 ## Runtime support

-Provides a set of functions for managing an active game - initializing and processing achievements, leaderboards, and rich presence.
-When important things occur, events are raised for the caller via a callback.

-The `rc_client_t` functions wrap a `rc_runtime_t` and manage the API calls and other common functionality (like managing the user information, identifying/loading a game, and building the active/inactive achievements list for the UI).
+A set of functions for managing an active game is provided by the library.
+If you are considering adding achievement support to your emulator, you should look at the `rc_client_t` functions which will prepare the API calls and other implement other common functionality (like managing the user information, identifying/loading a game, and building the active/inactive achievements list for the UI).
+It has several callback functions which allow the client to implement dependent functionality (UI and HTTP calls).
 Please see [the wiki](https://github.com/RetroAchievements/rcheevos/wiki/rc_client-integration) for details on using the `rc_client_t` functions.

 ## Server Communication